Armenia Country Commercial Guide

 Overview

 Tsaghkadzor is a ski resort town located a one-hour drive from Yerevan.
 It brings a significant number of international and domestic tourists, particularly in the winter.
 The town is served by a Marriott property.
 New ski resort projects are planned for construction in Aragatsotn and Shirak provinces.
+In 2023, the Myler resort opened on the mountain slopes east of Mount Aragats, in the Aparan region of Armenia.
 Dilijan is another popular retreat from Yerevan, with smaller hospitality establishments.
 Dilijan National Park, containing dozens of recently improved hiking trails, is nearby.

 Lake Sevan, one of the largest high-altitude freshwater lakes in Eurasia, is a popular summer destination for international and domestic tourists.
 It offers opportunities for outdoor diversions and recreation, as well as places of cultural and religious significance.
-Vayots Dzor province is Armenia’s wine country.
-The region also offers cultural and religious destinations, as well as hiking trails.
+Vayots Dzor province is Armenia’s wine region, and it also offers cultural and religious destinations, as well as hiking trails.
 Jermuk is a leading health resort noted for its mineral waters and sanatoria.

 Festivals have become increasingly prominent in Armenia as well, with various events celebrating Armenian points of national pride such as wine, barbecue, and other dishes.

-A number of other initiatives have taken place with the goal of restoring and preserving notable landmarks.
-One notable example of this is the Tatev Revival Project, a public-private partnership between the government and a private foundation that restored a major monastery complex in Armenia’s south and organized the construction of the longest reversible cableway in the world.
+The vibrant Yerevan Wine Days draws around 120,000 attendees, including approximately 25,000 international tourists, significantly boosting the local economy.
+A number of other initiatives have been undertaken with the goal of restoring and preserving notable landmarks.
+One notable example is the Tatev Revival Project, a public-private partnership between the government and a private foundation that restored a major monastery complex in Armenia’s south and organized the construction of the longest reversible cableway in the world.

 Opportunities

-Armenia still has several regions with high quality tourist potential that still lack up-to-date accommodations, restaurants, and services.
+Several Armenian regions with high-quality tourist potential still lack up-to-date accommodations, restaurants, and services.
 International partners have focused recommendations on the need to develop regionally located hotels and guesthouses up to a sufficient standard for attracting and hosting international tourists.
 The government has developed investment master plans around strategic corridors.
 Of particular interest may be the scenic but underdeveloped southern regions of Syunik and Vayots Dzor, as well as Gyumri and Dilijan, in Armenia’s north.

 Resources